w3f/Grants-Program/applications/swarm-nl.md

         * Protocol specification and handlers.
         * Event handlers for network events and logging.

     * **Gossiping** -- SwarmNL will implement the [Gossipsub 1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) protocol, specified by the [libp2p spec](https://github.com/libp2p/specs).
 This would be easily configurable to accommodate varying and peculiar network conditions.
+We will achieve this by leveraging and enhancing exiting gossipsub libp2p strategies for more specialized use cases.
+    While libp2p handles liveness through mechanisms like ping/heartbeat/keep-alive, our library extends this by offering additional strategies to address scenarios beyond mere liveness detection.
+For instance, consider the following use cases:

+        - Node Failure Handling: In the event of a node going down, SwarmNL provides customizable options for developers to define reconnection strategies, automatic peer discovery, and failover mechanisms.
+This ensures that the network can gracefully adapt to failures without compromising overall system performance.
+        - Sharding Support: For scenarios where nodes are dedicated to specific shards or portions of the network, our library will offer functionality to seamlessly integrate and manage such specialised nodes.
+This allows for more fine-grained control over the network's structure, enabling efficient scaling and resource allocation.
+        - Replication Nodes: In cases where replication nodes are required for data redundancy, our library facilitates the addition of nodes dedicated solely to replication tasks.
+This ensures that data is appropriately distributed and replicated across the network.

 * **Scaling** -- SwarmNL needs to efficiently handle a growing (or shrinking) number of nodes while maintaining performance and reliability.
 Here's what we plan to implement to this effect:
     * **Sharding** -- implementation of a flexible generic sharding protocol that allows application specify configurations like sharding hash functions and locations for shards.